Onix-Systems/nest-js-boilerplate/README.md

 ![Alt Text2](https://media.giphy.com/media/HdWGgOGfQa0QRLNXME/giphy.gif)

-_Note: admin cat be generated only with mongo + jwt/passport_
+_Note: admin can be generated only with mongo + jwt/passport_

 ### Roles
-For now, we are implement only few roles: `user` and `admin`
+For now, we have implemented only two roles: `user` and `admin`

 Usage example: